Mohit-Harsh/Movie-Synopsis-Search/README.md

 * In this step we created vector embeddings for ```Title```, ```Director``` and ```Cast``` columns using Sentence Transformers.
-* The Notebook related to Sentence Embeddings can be found here -
 * We also created vector embeddings for the ```Synopsis``` using ```Facebook Context Encoders``` and ```Haystack DPR``` module.
 * We saved the above embeddings as documents in ```FAISS Document Store``` from Haystack.
 * The Notebook related to Context Embeddings can be found here - https://www.kaggle.com/code/pmohitharsh/imdb-dpr-training